Qz07/powerOutage-Analysis/README.md

 This dataset is collected from multiple sources and when merging the data together there is a possiblity of unconsistence.
 If possible, we would like to get access to all the sub datasets that are used to generate this dataset to assess the missingness better.
 There are 5 sub datasets that all sorced from governemnt agencies, it would also be helpful to compare the information with other sources.
 Since all the current data are less likley to contain any biases when collected by governement agencies, if compared to other sources we may be able to draw significant patterns accounding to the missingness of values.

 We think that there is column whoes missingness is __NMAR__.
 If we are able to obtain more data such as the total cost behind the power outage, we might be able to asscess the missingness of the other columns that exist in the dataset due to it's relationship.

-TODO: Check if we need to specify a certain column
+For example, in the column `DEMAND.LOSS.MW`, there is a total of 705 missing values, when reading through the the dataset description on the website this column is described as the peak demand lost amount during an otage event(MW), (some values in the column might be the total outage lost instead).
+If we were able to collect more data on the aspect of loss in terms of total cost, then there might be a correlation between the actual total cost (dollars) in relation to the peak demand lost.
+It can be possible that when peak demand lost are high that the total cost will also be high.
+Thus, with the extra data we might be able to state that the missingness of `DEMAND.LOSS.MW` is __MAR__ and later perform imputation based on the dependent columns.

 ## Missingness Dependency
 Guided by our question, more infomation is needed for the `OUTAGE.DURATION` column so that we will be able to use it in detailed later during hypothese testing.